Getting Dicey with Critical Role

 MSRP: $19.99

-Feb 2023Mighty Nein polysets: Caleb, Jester, the TravelerPolymer polysets in different designs in the DHD Avalore mould, d20 with character logoCritical Role merch store
+Feb 2023Mighty Nein polysets: Caleb, Jester, The TravelerPolymer polysets in different designs in the DHD Avalore mould, d20 with character logoCritical Role merch store

 MSRP: $19.99